Worship space acoustic treatment is a common problem. Clarity of sound is paramount here, and these buildings are always in desperate need of it.

 When acoustical panels are suspended parallel to the ceiling they are called clouds; when they are suspended perpendicular they are called baffles.

-These options do not have to impede the traditional design of worship facilities.
+These options do not have to impede the traditional design of a worship space.
 Sticking with a light color scheme similar to the walls and ceilings adds texture and a bit of interest without cluttering the existing layout.
 However, you are not condemned to this one aesthetic option.
 Acoustical treatment has become more designer-friendly in recent years.

 Acoustical panels are now commonly custom-made in different shapes with countless colors and textures of fabric.
 They can have cutouts, be printed with graphics or photos, and be arranged in any way a designer can dream of.